khromov/wp-vc-template-manager/README.md

 #### Template name generation

-We generate template names based on their file name.
-Dashes and underscores are removed and each word is capitalized.
+We generate a "nice" template name based on the file name.
+Dashes and underscores are replaced with spaces and each word is capitalized.
 You can override it with the vctm_<template_type>_name_<template_name> filter.

 #### GitHub updater